Warnex04/Projet-DataVis.2/README.md

 # Sécurité routière

 ## installing Dependencies :
-For this project, Python and Anaconda are required to execute the main project file.
-In case they are missing, they will be automatically installed through the Dependency Scripts The dependency scripts also manage Library dependencies
+For this project, Python and Anaconda are required to execute the main project file.\n In case they are missing, they will be automatically installed through the Dependency Scripts.\n The dependency scripts also manage Library dependencies\n

 On a Unix system, [click here](https://github.com/Warnex04/Projet-DataVis.2/blob/main/Scripts/Dependency%20Scripts/create_env.sh)